zerosicx/gpuCartoonify/README.md

         You will need to install a Git client yourself if you are not using the lab machines.
 In a termial on your computer, clone the assignment one repository to your computer using the command “git clone `<url you copied>`”.
         Open the project into your IntelliJ workspace.
 (File / Select the project directory ).
 * Commit your changes regularly, providing an informative commit message and using Git inside IntelliJ (Commit and Changes Tutorial: https://www.jetbrains.com/help/idea/commit-and-push-changes.html)
-* You are expected to make at least 20 commits with messages to explain what have changed.
-10 out of 60 marks are allocated for this.
+* You are expected to make at least 20 commits with messages to explain what have changed. `10 out of 60 marks are allocated for this`.

 ## Background